Alexandra Schmitz · Art de l’Anglage · Les Brenets

 What guides the training, in concrete terms.

 These principles are short because they need to stay operational.
-They are there to help progress more cleanly, with a standard one can genuinely stand behind.
+They are there to help the work become cleaner, with a result one can genuinely stand behind.

 They also say what I refuse: no theatrical pressure, no posturing, no vague tolerance on the part.